plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 You can use a test site such as [this one](https://securityheaders.com) to check whether you have implemented the Permissions Policy correctly.

 Many sites using frameworks and content management systems don't even have the option to control this.
-Opting out of FLoC is not possible for those sites so Google needs to provide a more straightforward method.
+Opting out of FLoC is not possible for those sites.
+Frameworks and CMSs that care about privacy should add this header by default and Google needs to provide a more straightforward method.

 Plausible Analytics has opted out of FLoC and visits to our site will not be included when Google determines a cohort to share with their partners for personalized advertising purposes.

 ## We need to ban targeted advertising

+FLoC seems to be Google's way of saving a dying business.
+They are trying to keep targeted ads going by making them more 'privacy-friendly' and 'anonymous'.
+But behavioral profiling and targeted advertisement is not compatible with a privacy-respecting web.

 Google made their first many billions exclusively on contextual advertising.
 Google now prefers to push the message that behavioral advertising based on personal data collection is superior but there is simply no trustworthy evidence to that.